 The Mixing Glass is for making more than one cocktail that should be stirred down with ice, including the martini, manhattan, negroni, or old fashioned.

-The Mixing Glass is the ultimate accompaniment to your favourite cocktail glasses.
+The Mixing Glass is the ultimate accompaniment to your favorite cocktail glasses.
 When paired with a bar spoon, this product is a home bar must-have for composing any cocktail that needs to be simply stirred with ice, rather than actively shaken for higher water dilution.